tj/haml.js/Readme.md

 ## About

-  Benchmarks rendering the same 21 line haml file located at _benchmarks/page.haml_, shows that this library is almost **400% faster**.
+  Benchmarks rendering the same 21 line haml file located at _benchmarks/page.haml_, shows that this library is nearly **400% faster**, when _cache_ is enabled, haml.js is over *90 times* faster.

-    2000 times
+    3000 times
     null: 0 seconds
-    haml.js: 0.661 seconds
+    haml.js: 1.449 seconds
+    haml.js cache: 0.055 seconds
-    haml-js: 2.21 seconds
+    haml-js: 5.022 seconds

   Haml.js attempts to comply with the original [Haml](http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html)